+86 4008783488

 7. Environmental Stress Testing: This testing includes exposing the PCB to extreme temperatures, humidity levels, and vibrations to ensure stability and reliability under harsh conditions.

-8. Burn-in Testing: Some PCBs undergo burn-in testing, which involves running the board at high power and temperature for an extended period.
+8. Burn-in Testing: Some PCB undergo burn-in testing, which involves running the board at high power and temperature for an extended period.
 This helps to identify early failures and ensure long-term reliability.

 Ensuring Durability and Functionality in Consumer Electronics

-To ensure that PCBs used in consumer electronics are both durable and functional over their expected lifetimes, manufacturers implement several strategic measures:
+To ensure that PCB used in consumer electronics are both durable and functional over their expected lifetimes, manufacturers implement several strategic measures:

 1. Use of High-Quality Materials: Choosing the right base materials and components that can withstand environmental stress and wear over time is crucial.